Qualytics/userguide/docs/operations/profile.md

-# Profile Operation
+# Step 2.
+Profile Operation

-* A `Profile Operation` where no limits are explicitly set and an attempt is made to analyze every available record in all available Containers.
+* A `Profile Operation` will analyze every available record in all available Containers in a data store.
 Full Profiles provide the benefit of generating metadata with 100% fidelity at the cost of maximum compute time.

-* The Profile Operation is executed on a Datastore to analyze the named collections of data (e.g. tables, views, files, topics) within it.
+* The Profile Operation is executed on a Data Store to analyze the named collections of data (tables, files, etc.) within it.
 The operation will:

-    * Identify the fields within the collection.
+    * Identify the fields within the collection
-    * Gather statistical data about each field according to its declared or inferred type.
+    * Gather statistical data about each field according to its declared or inferred type
-    * Submit that metadata to the Qualytics Inference Engine to produce appropriate data quality checks.
+    * Submit that metadata to the Qualytics Inference Engine to produce appropriate data quality checks
-    * Tested the inferred data quality checks against actual source data to tune desired sensitivities.
+    * Test the inferred data quality checks against actual source data to tune with desired sensitivities

 !!! note
-    * A new Profile Operation can be executed at any time to update the trained data quality checks produced by the Inference Engine.
+    * Profile Operations can be run at any time to update the inferred data quality checks automatically based on new data in the Data Store.
+It's recommended to run Profile operations periodically to update inferred rules.

 ---
 # Operation Configuration